ChrisWesterfield/devEnvironment/README.md

 vagrant(.exe) ssh

+## Database Config

+Example config:

+    databases:
+        - name: application
+          type: mysql
+          user:
+              - name: application
+                password: 123
+                type: write
+              - name: application
+                password: 123
+                type: read

+for each database there are 4 types valid:

+1. mysql
+2. pgsql
+3. couchdb
+4. mongodb

+If you choose mysql you can also specify an user for which two different permission sets can be specified

+1. write
+2. read

+User Type read has only select Permission on the database (used for master/slave environments)

 ## List of Integrated Sites (if Option is enabled)

 Each Site needs to be added to sites.
 If not added, but enabled the default value will be choosen: